dfmcaleer/ps239t-final-project/README.md

 ### Data

 1. "search_terms.csv": List of rebel groups and governments.
 Taken from Cunningham, Gleditsch, and Salehyan (2013) Non-State Actor Data (available http://privatewww.essex.ac.uk/~ksg/eacd.html).
 A few names have been changed from the original dataset to remove special characters/accent marks.
+2. "content-ideo.csv": Results from Wikipedia scrape, for analysis in R.

 ### Code

-1. 01_collect-wiki.py: Collects data from Wikipedia pages and exports to CSV.
+1. 01_wiki-scrape.ipynb: Collects data from Wikipedia pages and exports to CSV.
 2. 02_text-analysis.R: Text analysis and visualizations in R.

 ### Results